herzogdemeuron/calc/powerbi/README.md

 - Requests
 - Pandas ("pip install pandas")
 - Matplotlib? not sure about this one.
-- A Directus user with read permissions to `lca_calculation_results`
+- A Directus user with read permissions to `calc_calculation_results`
 - An API token for that user

 ## Authentication